Water and Sewer Rates

 Every two years the city reviews the water and sewer rates to ensure that they are set to sufficiently recover the costs of providing water and wastewater service to city residents.

-The 2015-2016 budget includes a 4 percent water rate increase in both 2015 and 2016, which would apply to the sale of residential, irrigation, commercial and reclaimed water, as well as the monthly meter service fee.
-It also includes a 6.25 percent rate increase to sewer rates for residential and commercial customers each year in 2015 and 2016.
+The 2017-2018 budget includes an 8 percent water rate increase in both 2017 and 2018, which applies to the sale of residential, irrigation, commercial and reclaimed water, as well as the monthly meter service fee.
+It also includes a 6 percent rate increase to sewer rates for residential and commercial customers each year in 2017 and 2018.